Medicare Rebates for Life Psychologists are available under the Better Outcomes for Mental Health Scheme for a range of mental health concerns.

 Research confirms that online telehealth sessions are just as practical as face-to-face sessions.

-Face-to-Face and Telehealth Medicare-funded Services
+Face-to-Face and Telehealth Medicare-funded Services due to COVID-19

 For many mental health issues, Telehealth Sessions on the phone or videoconferencing are as effective in reducing symptoms as therapy delivered face-to-face by a psychologist.
 Evidence is particularly strong when treating anxiety, stress and depression using Telehealth alternatives.